ReactiveBayes/ReactiveMP.jl/docs/src/getting-started.md

 ```

 ## Where to go next?
-There are a set of [demos](https://github.com/biaslab/ReactiveMP.jl/tree/master/demo) available in `ReactiveMP.jl` repository that demonstrate the more advanced features of `ReactiveMP.jl`.
-Alternatively, you can head to the [User guide](@ref) which provides more detailed information of how to use `ReactiveMP.jl` to solve inference problems.
+There are a set of [demos](https://github.com/biaslab/ReactiveMP.jl/tree/master/demo) available in `ReactiveMP` repository that demonstrate the more advanced features of the package.
+Alternatively, you can head to the [User guide](@ref) which provides more detailed information of how to use `ReactiveMP` to solve inference problems.